teckwei1993/laravel-otp/README.md

 ```

 * `setLength($length)`: The length of the password.
 Default: 6
 * `setFormat($format)`: The format option allows you to decide which generator implementation to be used when generating new passwords.
 Options: 'string','numeric','numeric-no-zero','customize'.
-Default: "numeric"
+Default: 'numeric'
-* `setExpires($minutes)`: The expiry time of the password in minutes.
+* `setExpires($minutes)`: OTP expiration, in minutes.
 Default: 15
 * `setRepeated($boolean)`: The repeated of the password.
 The previous password is valid when new password generated until either one password used or itself expired.
 Default: true

-### Generate OTP with customize password
+### Generate an OTP with a custom password

 ```php
 $password = Otp::setCustomize('12345678ABC@#$')->generate('identifier-key-here');